Hugh Mackay (Scottish general)

-Hugh Mackay (c.
-1640 – 24 July 1692) was a professional army officer from Sutherlandshire, in Scotland.
-He spent most of his career in the service of William of Orange, settled in the Dutch Republic, and was killed at the Battle of Steenkerque.

-In 1660, Mackay was commissioned into Dumbarton's Regiment, spending the next few years in England and France, then volunteered to serve in the Venetian army during the Cretan War.
-In 1673, he joined the Scots Brigade, a long established mercenary unit of the Dutch States Army.
+Lieutenant-General Hugh Mackay (c.
+1640 – 24 July 1692) was a Scottish army officer.
+In 1660, Mackay was commissioned into the Scots Army's Douglas' Regiment, spending the next few years in England and France, then volunteered to serve in the Venetian army during the Cretan War.
+Following service in the Third Anglo-Dutch War and Franco-Dutch War, In 1673, he joined the Scots Brigade, a long established mercenary unit of the Dutch States Army.
 He served with the brigade for the rest of his career.

-Mackay led the brigade during the Glorious Revolution and was military commander in Scotland during the Jacobite rising of 1689.
-Despite defeat at Killiecrankie in July 1689, the Highlands had largely been brought under control by the end of 1690 and Mackay then served in the Williamite War in Ireland.
-He returned to the Netherlands in October 1691 after the Treaty of Limerick and during the Nine Years War commanded the British division serving with the Allied army, and died at Steenkerque in 1692.
+Mackay led the brigade during the Glorious Revolution and was served as the Commander-in-Chief, Scottish Army during the Jacobite rising of 1689.
+Despite being defeat at the Battle of Killiecrankie in July 1689, the Scottish Highlands had largely been brought under control by the end of 1690 and Mackay subsequently served in the Williamite War in Ireland.
+He returned to the Netherlands in October 1691 after the Treaty of Limerick and during the Nine Years' War commanded the British division serving with the Allied army, and died at the Battle of Steenkerque in 1692.

-Personal details
+Early life

-Hugh Mackay was born around 1640, third son of Hugh Mackay of Scourie, a junior branch of Clan Mackay, and his wife Anne.
+Hugh Mackay was born in c.
+1640, the third son of Hugh Mackay of Scourie, a junior branch of Clan Mackay, and his wife Anne.
 By this time, much of the family estates were mortgaged, a situation compounded by his father's support for the defeated Royalists during the 1642 to 1654 Wars of the Three Kingdoms.
 The last of their Scottish estates were sold in 1829.